DoSomething/rogue/docs/development/deployments.md

 # Deployments

-We generally deploy Rogue every weekday morning at 10:30am.
-That being said, we encourage developers to be continously deploying changes to production throughout the day to keep deployments as small and as isolated as possible.
+We generally deploy Rogue every weekday morning at 10:30am EST. That being said, we encourage developers to be continously deploying changes to production throughout the day to keep deployments as small and as isolated as possible.

-The general rule of thumb is to do a qucik check with the developer team in the #rogue slack channel to confirm it is OK to deploy to production.
+The general rule of thumb is to do a quick check with the developer team in the #rogue slack channel to confirm it is OK to deploy to production.
 If it is late in the day, a Friday, or there is some other blocking change, we might ask that we hold off on a production deployment.

 # General deployment workflow

 When you submit a PR against the master branch in the [Rogue repository](https://github.com/DoSomething/rogue) a [Wercker](https://app.wercker.com/dosomething/rogue/runs) build will be triggered and deployed to a Review App on Heroku.
 You can use this Review app to share and test your specific changes.
 Once the PR is merged and closed, a deployment will be automatically triggered to the QA and staging environments.
 See the [Architecture](/docs/development/architecture.md) section for more information on the differences between environments.

-Once your code is tested on rogue-staging (a.k.a rogue-thor).
-You can trigger a deployment to Rogue production.
+Once your code is tested on rogue-staging (a.k.a rogue-thor), you can trigger a deployment to Rogue production.

 # How to deploy to production